jaehyeon-kim/personal-site/src/posts/2019-11-29-Dynamic-Routing-and-Centralized-Auth-with-Traefik-Python-and-R-Example.md

     return {"status": "ok"}
 ```

-The service is defined as following.
+The service is defined in the compose file as following.

 ```yaml